top of page

 Tiger fishing on the Kariba Dam.
 How hard can it be? :)

-While we were staying at Rhino Safari Camp https://rhinosafaricamp.com/ 2018 on the shores of the Kariba dam, the family and I went fishing for the Kariba tiger fish.
+While we were staying at Rhino Safari Camp in 2018 on the shores of the Kariba dam, the family and I went fishing for the Kariba tiger fish.
 We are not a fishing family, but we thought it was an activity we would never have a chance to do again.
 I decided I would fish for the bait, bream, and let everyone else go for the tigers.
 Majority of the tigers were released due to their sizes.
-I’m still not sure how but I landed up with a fishing line to ca
+I’m still not sure how but I landed up with a fishing line to catch tigers in my hands.
+If

 AlisonJ